hitmorecode/profile_card_component/README.md

 ### What I learned

-At first I was doing way to much calculations to horizontaly place the profile picture in the middle of the card.
+At first I was doing way to much calculations to horizontally place the profile picture in the middle of the card.
 After doing some research I found out that this can simply be done with transform: translate();

 ### Continued development